At what age should my son apply to King’s?

 The next stage is to arrange a time to visit King's College School and the Boarding House, and to meet some of the staff, including the House Master, Mr Edward Sykes and the Choir's Director of Music, Daniel Hyde.

 Assuming that you are still interested, you can then apply for your son to come to one of two annual audition days, where he will sing to a few people, including Stephen Cleobury, play his musical instrument/s and do some academic tests in English and Maths.
 You will hear within a few days whether your son has been successful.

 How do I find out if King's is right for my son?

 We believe that being a Chorister at King's provides an unbeatable start to life, with the benefits of skills that last a lifetime.
 You'll probably have lots of questions about being a Chorister though, and we realise that not all of your questions will be answered here.

-For this reason we highly recommend that the first step you take is to contact the Director of Music, Stephen Cleobury, to arrange an informal meeting.
-Stephen is delighted to see parents at point in the year, and it's a useful occasion for you to ask the questions you'll have about being a Chorister, and to find out whether it is a lifestyle to which you, your son and your family will be able to fully commit.
+For this reason we highly recommend that the first step you take is to contact the Director of Music, Daniel Hyde, to arrange an informal meeting.
+Daniel is delighted to see parents at point in the year, and it's a useful occasion for you to ask the questions you'll have about being a Chorister, and to find out whether it is a lifestyle to which you, your son and your family will be able to fully commit.
 If your son then comes to an audition day, there will be the opportunity to talk with current Chorister parents and to look around the School and Boarding House, if you haven't already.

 How should I start the process?